pvallet/gourdin/README.md

 This project is a 3D/2D engine developped under SFML and OpenGL for educational purposes.

-For more details about its development, please refer to report.pdf (coming soon).

-Contact: <luap.vallet@gmail.com>

 ---

 Two modes are featured in gourdin, a Sandbox mode and a Game mode.